hjaintech/interview-prep/README.md

 # Frontend Interview Preperation Guide
 I created this repo to help engineers with their preparation for frontend interviews.
+Feel free to star/fork it for future reference.

 # Call for Help/Contribution
 Feel free to raise PRs to enrich this repo with more questions.
 Also most of the answers are yet to be added.
 Feel free to add them as well.